- "The capital may already be in ruins, but I will protect Klaipeda."

 - "Sincerity is our strength.
 There will be no problems if you sincerely believe and follow the Goddess."

-One of the classes that a Cleric can become once they reach Rank 2.
+One of the classes that a Cleric can become.
 The Krivis is based upon the historical krivis, the high priests of the ancient religion of Lithuania.
 They mainly specialize in strengthening allies and weakening enemies.

 Tropes associated with Kriviai:

 - Critical Damage-Increasing Debuff: Zalcial increases the critical attack power of allies, while reducing defense to critical hits on foes.

 - Heal It with Fire: Using Aukuras, Kriviai summon a sacred torch that increases HP recovery rate for both themselves and their allies.